remi-san/base-model/README.md

 Can be used in any Spring4 project using JPA2.

 **Example:**
 Here's the minimal example.
-Interfaces won't be written here but must expose every public method and must be used no matter what, that's the all point of this lib.
+Interfaces won't be written here but must expose every public method and must be used no matter what, that's the whole point of this lib.

 ----------